bartek/bartek.github.io/pages/git-fixup.md

 I had reached my goal.

 My initial usage of fixup and squash is perhaps typical, but what I would consider messy.
-Taking a commit log, which has not yet been pushed for review:
+An example commit log:

     pick 3f0d667 scratch work
     pick 6add648 added component A